Parameters of CCD/CMOS detectors for Neutron or X-ray Imaging

 • Quantum Efficiency is just the conversion efficiency, and takes no account of the much more important pixel area.

-• Full Well Capacity is the number of electrons that can be stored in a pixel, and depends on the pixel area.
+• Full Well Capacity is the number of electrons that can be stored in a pixel, increasing the dynamic range of intensities: it increases with pixel area.

 • Read Noise is introduced simply by reading out the pixel charge, and is lower for CMOS than for CCD technology.